plasne/theater-controller/README.md

 - __Denon AVR-S960H__: Frankly since I don't need to switch video channels, upscale video, or any of the other advanced features, this is maybe a bit overkill, but I love the way Denon receivers sound, especially when paired with Klipsch speakers.
 I control the Denon using TCP commands.

-- __Roku 4630X Media Player__: Its the only media player you need, it can stream everything, even AppleTV or AirPlay.
+- __Roku 4630X Media Player__: Its the only media player I need, it can stream everything, even AppleTV or AirPlay.
 Combined with the Epson 5050, I can stream 4K HDR video.
 I control the Roku using HTTP REST commands.

 ## Design

+Here are some of my thoughts on the design.

 - I debated the right architecture for this solution.
 The iRule software was a native iPad app that handled the TCP, UDP, HTTP, etc. communication directly in the app.
 Ultimately I decided to build this as a web app with an API backend.
 The API backend will talk to the various components.
 This has a couple of advantages...